 We want to simplify academic history and explain why readers should care.
 Academic writing can be dense and abstract.
 We want our summaries to be conversational and connected to the debates and issues in the public sphere.
 But at the same time, we want to keep the spotlight on the original authors and their work.
 We want to make sure that our readers know whose work we’re building on and how to dig deeper if they’re interested.
 So we cite our sources and link to publicly-accessible versions (when they exist).

-We will leverage the strengths of the internet.
-We want to design our content to take advantage of the interne and the forms of interactivity that it enables.
-We’re also commited to going to our readers – rather than making them come to us.
-Our website will be a central hub and archive where all of our content will be available.
-But our articles will exist – in full – as threads on Twitter, as posts on Instagram and Facebook, as broadcast messages on Whatsapp, and so on.
-If you want to read us once a week in the comfort of your email inbox, subscribe to our newsletter.
+We will leverage the strengths of the Internet.
+We want to design our content to take advantage of the Internet and the interactivity that it enables.
+We’re also committed to going to our readers rather than making them come to us.
+Our articles will exist – in the fullest extent possible – as threads on Twitter, as posts on Instagram and Facebook, as broadcast messages on Whatsapp, as email newsletters and so on.
+Our website will archive all our content but you don’t ever have to visit it unless you really need to.

 If you’d like a behind-the-scenes look as we build in public, see our posts here.